|Study location||Italy, Padua (ONLINE)|

 Basic concepts of the most important psychological domains will be provided.
 Topics include Clinical Psychology, Psychometrics, General and Biological aspects of psychology often emphasising social and intercultural perspectives.
 Specific activities will facilitate the interaction between the learners and the instructors/tutors.
 All exams must be sat in person at the University of Padua.
 For all students, short, intensive in-person sessions will be planned every year.

 1st Year: General Psychology, Developmental Psychology across Cultures, Basic Concepts in Neurophysiology, Precalculus, Social Psychology, Brain & Behavior, Statistical Methods for Psychology.

 2nd Year: Work and Organizational Psychology, Clinical Psychodynamic Models, Clinical and Emergency Psychology, Psychology of Health and Stress, Assessment and Rehabilitation of Brain Processes, Psychometric Methods, Psychology of Learning: from Individuals to Cultures.

 3rd Year: General and Intercultural Education, Socioeconomic Inequalities, Marginalization and Well-

-Graduates work in public or private institutions related to psychological well-being; for research, consultancy, training and organizational development activities; Institutions for lifelong education; Organizations that deal with the management of migration flows, inclusiveness and human rights also in emergency contexts.
+Graduates work in public or private institutions related to psychological well-being, in research, consultancy, training and organisational development activities, in institutions for lifelong education, in organisations that deal with the management of migration flows, inclusiveness and human rights also in emergency contexts.